ChasNelson1990/python-zero-to-hero-beginners-course/README.md

-# Python: Zero-to-Hero 1 day course
+# Python for Beginners Course

 This repository contains materials for a beginners python course (delivery dates/information abotu self-taught options below).